superRaytin/paginationjs/docs/en.md

 ## Commonly used

 ### dataSource <em>array | string | object | function</em>
-Data source, ultimately an array will be provided for Pagination.
+Data sources, and ultimately provided to Pagination is an array

-Data source supports 4 formats.
+`DataSource` supports 4 formats.

 1. **Array**